eliranwong/AMD_iGPU_AI_Setup/README.md

 SearXNG is automatically installed with Perplexica, to get real-time information, e.g.:

-> ai -t search/searxng Give news updates in London today.
+> ai -t search/searxng Give me news updates in London today.

 ## Note about Vertex AI

-Make sure extra `genai` is installed with the command mentioned above:
+Make sure the extra `genai` is installed with the command mentioned above:

 > pip install --upgrade agentmake[genai]